pallets/flask/docs/ko/patterns/packages.rst

 into multiple modules.
 The only thing you have to remember is the following quick checklist:

-1. the `Flask` application object creation has to be in the `__init__.py` file.
+1. the `플라스크` application object creation has to be in the `__init__.py` file.
 That way each module can import it safely and the `__name__` variable will resolve to the correct package.
 2. all the view functions (the ones with a :meth:`~flask.Flask.route`